lottiejudge-source/beaverbot/README.md

 # Beaverbot

 Beaverbot is an automation tool for logging on-the-job hours in [SmartAssessor](https://www.smartassessor.co.uk/)

 > It's called beaverbot because it does the logging

 To automate logging your own hours, you can fork this repo to use the GitHub action, or clone it to run it locally.

+> Please note: the process will fail if an entry is duplicated, so you may have to go in and edit entries manually if it fails.

 ## Using GitHub Actions

-You'll have to add your SmartAssessor username and password as secrets for the workflow to run successfully:
+If you want to run the program as a GitHub Actiosn workflow, you'll need to add repository secrets.

 In your own fork of the repo, go to `Settings` > `Secrets & Variables` > `Actions`